LikePhys: Evaluating Intuitive Physics Understanding in Video Diffusion Models via Likelihood Preference: Methodology

-Hence, if a diffusion model has learned the distribution correctly, it should assign higher likelihood to valid samples when they are paired with visually matched invalid samples.
+Hence, if a diffusion model has learned the distribution correctly, it should assign a higher likelihood to valid samples when they are paired with visually matched invalid samples.
 As shown in \cref{eq:proxy_nl}, the denoising loss is an ELBO-based likelihood surrogate.
 Thus, a lower denoising loss corresponds to a higher likelihood under \(p_\theta\).
-For any valid–invalid pair \((x^+, x^-)\), we therefore have
+For any valid–invalid pair \((x^+, x^-)\), we therefore have \looseness=-1

-To evaluate this likelihood-preference protocol in practice, we collect two sets of controlled video pairs following the violation-of-expectation paradigm \citep{margoni2024violation,bordes2025intphys}:
+To evaluate this likelihood–preference protocol in practice, we first identify 12 physics scenarios.
+For each scenario, we create $R$ controlled variations to account for variability in both physics parameters and confounding visual factors (with $R = 10$ in our benchmark; see \cref{sec:benchmark_prepare}).
+For each variation $r \in \{1,\dots,R\}$, we collect sets of controlled video pairs following the violation-of-expectation paradigm~\citep{margoni2024violation,bordes2025intphys}:

+where $\mathcal{V}_r^+$ and $\mathcal{V}_r^-$ denote valid and invalid samples for variation $r$, respectively.
+For all video samples in $\mathcal{V}_r^+$ and $\mathcal{V}_r^-$, we ensure they are simple and consistent in visual appearance, with the only differences arising from violations of the governing physics dynamics.
+This ensures that any likelihood variation due to model preferences on visual style cancels out, enabling an unbiased comparison across different video diffusion models.\looseness=-1

-For each pair \((x^+, x^-)\), we perturb both with the same Gaussian noise at sampled diffusion timestep, pass them through the denoising network to predict the noise, and average the loss over timesteps as in \cref{fig:method}.
-We say the model has violated expectation on the pair \((x_j^+, x_k^-)\) if it assigns no greater likelihood to the valid sample than to the invalid one.
-Aggregating over all \(M \times N\) valid–invalid pairs, we define the Plausibility Preference Error (PPE):
+We then perturb both videos in each pair with the same Gaussian noise at sampled diffusion timesteps, pass them through the denoising network to predict the noise, and average the loss over timesteps as in \cref{fig:method}, obtaining a denoising loss $\mathcal L_{\mathrm{denoise}}(\theta; x)$ for each video.
+For a given variation $r$, we say the model has violated expectation on the pair $(x_{r,j}^+, x_{r,k}^-)$ if it assigns no greater likelihood (i.e., no lower denoising loss) to the valid sample than to the invalid one.
+Aggregating over all $N \times M$ pairs within each variation and then averaging across variations, we define the Plausibility Preference Error (PPE):

-A lower PPE indicates that \(p_\theta\) consistently prefers valid samples.
-Thus, it measures the model’s likelihood preference for physically plausible videos, ultimately serving as a proxy for the learned intuitive physics.
+where $\mathbf{1}[\cdot]$ is the indicator function and the inner average corresponds to the rate that a model mis-assign higher likelihood to invalid video sample for each variation $r$.
+A lower PPE indicates that $p_\theta$ consistently prefers valid samples across variations, thus measuring the model’s likelihood preference for physically plausible videos and serving as a proxy for its learned intuitive physics.

-\subsection{Evaluation benchmark construction}
+\subsection{Evaluation Benchmark Construction}